Aug. 2, 2018 | Updated Aug. 19, 2019

-Scott Pruitt, Trump’s embattled head of the Environmental Protection Agency, has signaled he will try to stop states from leading efforts to clean up our air through vehicle emissions protections.
+Several months ago the Trump administration forewarned that it will roll back clean car standards and, strikingly, try to stop states from leading efforts to clean up our air through vehicle emissions protections.
 That’s important because while the federal government sets standards on how much air pollution cars and trucks can emit under the 1970 Clean Air Act, a provision of the law allows states to set more protective standards.

-Pruitt would rather force everyone to breathe the same higher levels of pollution.
+The Trump administration would rather force everyone to breathe the same higher levels of pollution.
 Who benefits?
 The oil industry.
 Who’s harmed?
-113 million Americans who live in states that set higher expectations for their air.
+More than a hundred million Americans who live in states that set higher expectations for their air.

 Fortunately, the law in this case is long established and sits squarely behind the people, not the polluters.

 The Clean Air Act of 1970 expressly gives California the authority to set emission standards for cars and trucks.
 The provision has been in place for nearly half a century.

 Congress wrote these provisions into the law because California was already way ahead of the federal government in tackling smog.
 In fact, the California Air Resources Board predates the U.S. EPA.
 California passed the country’s first tailpipe regulations a decade earlier in 1960 in response to its notorious smog problems that at times cut visibility down to three city blocks in Los Angeles, soured the air with the smell of bleach, and stung people’s eyes.
 The leaders of the post-War era brought us out of this brown-and-orange haze with sensible rules of the road for automakers, with California setting the pace.